Los Angeles Sex Crime Defense Lawyer

 Further, if the act of prostitution occurred in a vehicle and within 1,000 feet of a residence, the Court has the power to suspend your license for up to 30 days.

 A conviction of prostitution will not automatically require you to register as a sex offender.
-It is within the Court's discretion, however, to order you to register.
+However, it is within the Court's discretion to order you to register.

-It can be argued by a defense lawyer that, even though you agreed, you did not take any steps towards engaging in the act.
+It can be argued by a defense lawyer that, even though you agreed, you did not take any steps toward engaging in the act.

-Also, in the case of undercover officers, entrapment can be argued by the attorney, meaning that you would not have otherwise committed the offense had you not been pressured into it by the undercover officer.
+Also, in the case of undercover officers, the attorney can argue entrapment, meaning that you would not have otherwise committed the offense had you not been pressured into it by the undercover officer.

 Solicitation of Prostitution - California Health and Safety Code 647(b)

 Solicitation of Prostitution is generally asking someone to commit an act of prostitution.
-Prostitution and solicitation laws in California is defined as the exchange of money or other consideration for any lewd act.
+Prostitution and solicitation laws in California are defined as the exchange of money or other consideration for any lewd act.

-A lewd act is defined as any bodily touching of either the prostitutes or customer's genitals, buttocks, or female breast, in order to satisfy a sexual desire.
+A lewd act is defined as any bodily touching of either the prostitute or customer's genitals, buttocks, or female breasts to satisfy a sexual desire.

 For the sex crime of prostitution in Los Angeles, the elements are: